What Is Bone Broth?

 There are two ways to do this.
 You can add some veggies, aromatics and spices during the cooking process, or you can spice things up once the broth is finished.

 Adding some spices and seasonings after the fact is a great way to change up the flavor of individual bowls of broth.
-It also helps your bone broth flavor after it has sat in the fridge for a few days.
+It also helps your broth flavor after it has sat in the fridge for a few days.
 Bone broth will always be its tastiest right after it’s cooked.
 But it’s easy to doctor things up with a little garlic salt, some pepper and anything else you like in your spice cabinet.

 Keeping things basic when you make a big batch of broth makes it easy to use the broth later.
 You can boil your rice in it, add it to your favorite stew or drop a little (just a little!) in your green smoothie.
 With relatively neutral flavor of pure bone broth, you will get good results no matter what you make.